katcipis/spyglass/README.md

 ## Dependencies

-To run tests and the project itself you will need to have installed on your host:
+To run the automation provided in the project through make you will need to have installed on your host:

 * Make
 * Python >= 3.8